vortexmakes/rkh-examples/blinky.cmake/README.md

 #### _build_
 All temporary build and object files are located in this directory keeping the source tree clean.

-### 4.4 Run and debug
+### Run and debug
-*   Open a console, change the directory where you previously downloaded Trazer, and run it by executing the following command line: `./trazer -t 6602`
+- Open a console, change the directory where you previously downloaded Trazer, and run it by executing the following command line: `./trazer -t 6602`
+- Open another console, and run the application blinky following instructions below:
+  - `cd path/to/rkh-examples/blinky.cmake/build`
+  - `./src/blinky`

+Follow instruction below in order to run and debug the blinky application on Eclipse CDT
+- Import CMake project in Eclipse CDT
-*   Right-click on project 'Parameterized' in the Eclipse 'Project Explorer'
+- Right-click on project __blinky__ in the Eclipse __Project Explorer__
-*   Choose 'Run As > Local C/C++ Application'
+- Choose __Run As__ > __Local C/C++ Application__

 The embedded Eclipse console shows up and the application starts